astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-Defines the public-exposed methods and properties of the presenter object for the main application window..
+Defines the public-exposed methods and properties of the presenter object for the main application window.

+<a name='P-MFR-GUI-Windows-Presenters-Interfaces-IMainWindowPresenter-IsDirty'></a>
+### IsDirty `property`

+##### Summary

+Gets a value that indicates whether the values displayed to the user differ from those in the configuration file.

 <a name='P-MFR-GUI-Windows-Presenters-Interfaces-IMainWindowPresenter-IsProfileLoaded'></a>
 ### IsProfileLoaded `property`